Does CBD oil have side effects? Is CBD safe for children? Will CBD show up on a drug test?

-So, not only is CBD not harmful to children, it is also a highly valuable treatment option that can drastically improve the quality of their lives for those suffering from certain conditions.
+So, not only is CBD not harmful to children, CBD oil for kids can be a highly valuable treatment option that can drastically improve the quality of their lives for those suffering from certain conditions.
 As always, we advise you speak to your pediatrician before introducing any treatment for your child.

 Since most drug tests check for THC, CBD alone is unlikely to yield a positive result.
-However, some CBD products (such as Full Spectrum CBD) contain small amounts of THC, which could possibly show up on a drug test.
+However, some CBD products (such as Full Spectrum CBD) contain small amounts of THC naturally present in hemp, which could possibly show up on a drug test.